Kodik77rus/express-api/README.md

 #### 1. GET `http://localhost:3000/api/ads?page=1&sort=byPriceAsc`

 returns response satus code 200, and page (sortred array of object by price ascendin) max ads on one page 10, <br /> each object has contains a title, price, link to the main image (first in the list) of ad.

+>If query param has `"byDate"` the date field is added to the object

 ```json
 [